danielstclair/vue-todo-list/README.md

 A todo list exercise using Vue, Express, and Mongo.

 ## Getting Started
-Make sure you have Yarn installed.
+Make sure you have Yarn and Mongo installed.
 Also, it's best to have a few terminal windows open at once.
 I have four but three will do.

 * In window 1 from the root run ```cd client && yarn```
 * In window 2 from the root run ```cd server && yarn```